-&lt;sup>1 Certification of Membership is the name of the California Department of Education (CDE) form required for listing all members by the five categories and signed by the Chair of the Planning Committee, County Superintendent of Schools and Board of Supervisors.
-Upon "approvals", the form is submitted to the CDE.
+1 Certification of Membership is the name of the California Department of Education (CDE) form required for listing all members by the five categories and signed by the Chair of the Planning Committee, County Superintendent of Schools and Board of Supervisors.
+Upon "approvals", the form is submitted to the CDE and California Department of Social Services (CDSS).